Wall Street joins global slump for stocks; S&P 500 down 1.3% - KESQ

 Wall Street joins global slump for stocks; S&P 500 down 1.3%

-NEW YORK (AP) — Wall Street is joining a worldwide slump for financial markets on Monday amid worries about how badly the omicron variant, inflation and other forces will hit the economy.
-The S&P 500 was 1.3% lower in early trading, following up on similar drops across Europe and Asia.
-Stocks of oil producers had the sharpest losses after the price of U.S. crude fell 5%.
+Wall Street is joining a worldwide slump for financial markets on Monday amid worries about how badly the omicron variant, inflation and other forces will hit the economy.
+The S&P 500 was 1.3% lower in afternoon trading, following up on similar drops across Europe and Asia.
+Stocks of oil producers fell sharply after the price of U.S. crude fell 3.7%.
 Markets are also absorbing the potential death blow to a proposed $2 billion spending plan by the U.S. government, as well as the Federal Reserve’s momentous move last week to accelerate its exit from the tremendous support it’s providing the economy.